What is the current situation with the UPC since Brexit?

 When will it start?

 With the signing of the UPC Agreement on 19 February 2013 and the publication of the changes to the Brussels I Regulation on 29 May 2014, all documents have been signed, but the UPC Agreement still needs to be ratified by a sufficient number of countries and the system needs to be set up.
-As of early 2013, the Select Committee of the European Patent Office has been working hard on implementing the Unitary Patent and the Preparatory Committee has also been working hard on setting up the UPC.
+Since early 2013, the Select Committee of the European Patent Office has been working hard on implementing the Unitary Patent and the Preparatory Committee has also been working hard on setting up the UPC.

-The educational program for UPC judges started in February 2015.
-A cross-border ICT-system is being developed and will probably be finished by the end of 2015.
+The educational program for UPC judges started in February 2015 and a cross-border ICT-system is in development.
 This will handle the registration of opt-out applications and the case management for the Court.
-The central registry needs to be set up and facilities for court hearings need to be selected and refurbished. .
-The system is due to go live in the second half of 2017, with a sunrise register for opt-outs opening most likely in spring 2017.
+The central registry needs to be set up and facilities for court hearings need to be selected and refurbished.

 What will it cost?